ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

 </div>

+## 3. Fixing sprite

-## 3. Gameloop
+## 4. Gameloop
 <div class="teacher-note" markdown>
   What the student should be able to do afterward:
     - Use gameloop to make a continuous change to a sprite.

   What student should understand:
     - In the gameloop function, you are updating state of elements, and render happens at the end.